russgreen/SyncNBSParameters/README.md

-# NBSParameterSync
+# SyncNBSParameters

 NBS Chorus now syncs additional parameter values from NBC Chorus to Revit.
 These parameters are listed here: https://support.thenbs.com/support/solutions/articles/7000043835

-The follow parameters are duplicates of data already contained in IFC parameters so the sync process will not overwrite / update the IFC parameters.
-This is not desirable as the data will be not be correct in tags and schedules that correctly reference other parameters on objects.
+The following parameters are duplicates of data already contained in IFC parameters so the sync process will not overwrite/update the IFC parameters.
+This is not desirable as the data will be incorrect in tags and schedules that correctly reference other parameters on objects.

 | Component object | Material object | Corresponding Chorus specification field |
 | :--- | :---: | :--- |